AshCoolman/docs/_posts/2017-04-19-cross-platform-development-with-react.markdown

 On a [molecular level](http://bradfrost.com/blog/post/atomic-web-design/#molecules), reuse happens ~90-95% of the time.
 The Main Nav and routes have **not** been reused - as they are not particularly complex.

- NOTE: As this is an experiment I've pushed the 1:1 reuse harder than you might do in production i.e. to the point of inconvenience.
+ NOTE: As this is an experiment I've pushed the 1:1 reuse harder than you might do in production i.e. _to the point of inconvenience_.
 And I've also changed web layouts and behavior to be optimised for native.

 > Whats the process for refactoring into Component + Factory?